-Since the first century A.D. people having been combining these ingredients to make what we know as beer.
+Since the ninth century A.D. people having been combining these ingredients to make what we know as beer.
 If you leave out the johnny-come-lately of hops, then you can push that back another three thousand years or so (we have archaeological evidence of barley-based beer from a site in modern-day Iran dated to that time).

 Started in 2016, the Rea Valley Brewery can’t claim quite as much history, but hopefully we can make use of a few things which brewers have learned along the way.

 This site is a reflection of my own brewing journey; a lot of the content is an online version of my handwritten brew book, and as such it is acting both as a backup for the hardcopy and an opportunity to expand upon the slightly terse notes to be found there.
 If you just want the recipes, then they are all publicly available on my Brewers Friend profile here.